Getting Between Mui Wo and Hong Kong Airport

 The timetable is also available online.
 The fare is $15 ($25 on Sundays and public holidays) from Mui Wo to the airport or back.

-The journey meanders over Lantau and takes around one hour.
+The journey meanders over Lantau and takes up to one hour at busy times.
 There is a luggage hold on the side of the bus – you can ask the driver to open it.

 Alternatively, you can take a bus such as the 3M from Mui Wo to Tung Chung, and change there.
 This will be a few dollars cheaper, and the service is much more regular.
 Alight from the bus at the last or penultimate stop (the New Lantao Bus Company terminus), and you then need to walk over to the main bus terminus.
 You won’t need to wait more than a few minutes for a bus to the airport, such as the S1 bus or S56.
 Both cost $3.50.
 The S1 has fewer stops although you may just want to hop on whichever bus comes first.